Wake Up To Mental Clarity: How Sleep Enhances Cognitive Function

 Sleep hygiene refers to a set of recommended behaviours intended to promote healthier sleep habits.

-This includes establishing regularity in one’s wake-up times and bedtimes, avoiding naps during the day, keeping bedrooms dark and quiet at night, abstaining from caffeine or alcohol near bedtime, and ensuring that physical activity is not undertaken too close to sleeping hours.
+This includes establishing regularity in one’s wake-up times and bedtimes, avoiding naps during the day, keeping bedrooms dark and quiet at night, abstaining from caffeine or alcohol near bedtime, and ensuring that is not undertaken too close to sleeping hours.

-In addition to practising good sleep hygiene, recent advancements in sleep technology have offered more tools for combating disrupted rest.
+In addition to practising good sleep hygiene, recent advancements in sleep technology have offered more for combating disrupted rest.

 Innovative devices like smart mattresses monitor heart rate variability or movement patterns throughout the night, offering insights into the quality of slumber.